 Although Ayurveda can get a bit complicated at times, I always feel that it is best to keep things simple and stick to the basics.
 If you avoid getting lost in all of the information out there, you will discover that finding a healthy Ayurvedic diet doesn’t have to be overly tedious with endless lists of complex food rules and food charts.
-Although these can be helpful at times, they can also lead to excessive stress around food, over-analyzation and just utter confusion.
-In fact, the stress and frustration created by trying to follow anything to a tee (especially detailed food lists), can be as detrimental as some poor eating habits.
-These common dietary turmoils tend to produce paranoia and fear around eating as well.
+Although these can be helpful at times, they can also lead to excessive stress around food, over-analyzation, and just utter confusion.
+In fact, the stress and frustration created by trying to follow anything to a tee, can be as detrimental as some poor eating habits.
+These common dietary turmoils tend to produce undue worry and fear around eating as well.

-So for simplicity sake, let us go back a few notches and discover the basic dietary guidelines that we should try to keep to in our everyday life.
+To keep things simple, I recommend for you to focus on a few of the most important Ayurvedic dietary guidelines to begin with.
 No matter which dosha type you may be, these basic rules can apply to every-body of all ages and all levels of health.
 Although it is important to not be too strict when following guidelines, it is also important to not be too relaxed about it either.
-Just like everything in life we must find a healthy balance, knowing when our bodies need more disipline and when it may be alright to play around a bit.
+Just like everything in life, you must find a healthy balance, knowing when your body need more discipline and when it may be alright to play around a bit.
 As a general rule, I always say that the stronger and more chronic the imbalance, the more diligent you should be during the healing process.

 So if you are ready to start a healthy, balanced Ayurvedic diet, here are some of the main guidelines to keep in mind.
 Once again, these rules can apply universally, no matter your dosha type.
 However, as you will see in number four, it will be important to know which dosha type(s) you may be and which dosha(s) is/are currently imbalanced.
 This will help you figure out some more specific guidelines to follow.

-Whether we like it or not, our bodies crave and strive off of routine.
-This means that in order to find balance in our digestion, it is extremely vital that we are eating three meals daily, at proper times each day.
-Eating at routine times will provide our bodies the regularity to know when food is coming and therefore begin its necessary internal preparation before the food even comes.
-It also allows us to stabilize our energy, blood sugar and appetite levels, allowing us to make better decisions on our meal choices.
-Have you ever missed a meal, leading you to grab whatever foods were available at hand?
-This often leads to poor food choices, grazing and overeating.
+Whether you like it or not, your body craves and strives off of routine.
+This means that in order to find balance in your digestion, it is extremely vital that you are eating three meals daily, at proper times each day.
+Eating at routine times will provide your body with the regularity to know when food is coming and therefore begin its necessary internal preparation before the food even comes.
+It also allows you to stabilize your energy, blood sugar level, and appetite which will allow you to make better decisions on your meal choices.
+Have you ever missed a meal which led you to grab whatever foods were available at hand?
+This often leads to poor food choices, grazing, and overeating.

-Here is a simple chart to keep in mind for healthy eating times.
+Here is a simple chart for you to keep in mind for healthy eating times.
 I also added in some general key points to remember in regards to each meal.